-Filing for a Deceased Taxpayer
+Filing taxes for a deceased taxpayer: FAQs

 Whose responsibility is it to file?

 The person in charge of the deceased individual’s estate (also called the “personal representative”) is responsible for tax preparation and filing the tax return.
 This could be an executor, administrator, surviving spouse, or anyone else who is an appointed representative of the deceased person’s will or legally in charge of the decedent’s property.
 If the taxpayer was married at the time of death, the surviving spouse may file the return for the year using the Married Filing Joint status.

 (Related: What are my filing status options?)

 Can a tax return for a deceased taxpayer be e-filed?

 Yes, it can.
 If paper-filed, write “Deceased,” the taxpayer’s name, and the taxpayer’s date of death across the top of the final return.
 If e-filed, follow the directions provided by the tax software and be sure to indicate the taxpayer is deceased and the date of death.

 If the deceased taxpayer’s final return is not a Joint return, the name of the deceased taxpayer should be in the name field.
 The name and address of the personal representative should be in the address field.

 Does a death certificate have to be attached to the tax return?

 No, a copy of the taxpayer’s death certificate doesn’t have to be sent with the tax return.